-In the area of mission, students were better able to demonstrate and apply their understanding of collaboration and deep thinking in Religious Education class activities, work samples and assessment tasks.
-Many parents participated in the Parent Spirituality and Prayer Meetings each term whilst some also attended the Parent Spirituality Retreat.
+In the area of mission, students were better able to demonstrate and apply their understanding of scripture in Religious Education class activities, work samples and assessment tasks.

-In other domains of learning and teaching, students have demonstrated an increased understanding and application of collaboration and thinking strategies.
+In the domain of learning and teaching, students have demonstrated an increased knowledge, understanding and application of creativity strategies.
 This growth was measured and recorded on the individual and class cohort growth continuums.
 It was further evident through class activities, work samples and assessment tasks.
-The new PDHPE syllabus was introduced with a particular focus on wellbeing and staff have already produced a number of new teacher / learning programs reflecting these important changes.
-This year OLHC was able to expend a \$5000 government grant for STEM initiatives which we successfully applied for in 2018.
-New acquisitions included a school set of sphero bots as well as a 3D printer.

-In the area of pastoral care, students are able to increasingly use a variety of strategies for self-management, showing growth in this core skill.
+In the area of pastoral care, students are more knowledgeable and able to increasingly use a variety of strategies to manage and enhance their wellbeing.
 This was supported by the use of the Bounce Back program, regular classroom use of the Smiling Minds app and Wellbeing Week.